VoxSecuritatis/Blog-AI-PromptEngineering-Temperature/README.md

 Always choose based on your use case — precision vs. creativity.

 ✅ With temperature control, you decide whether your AI behaves like a fact-checker, a friendly collaborator, or a creative storyteller.

+---

+© 2025 Brock Frary.
+All rights reserved.